michestt/HealthBridge-Django/README.md

 # HealthBridge - Django Healthcare Website
-A comprehensive health care community and self-healthy management system built using the Django framework.
-Users can easily post content and engage in social interactions (view, comment, like), while also enjoying a wealth of health channel videos, curated recipe recommendations, and a convenient BMI and calories calculator.
+An online health community built with Django where users can share posts, connect through likes and comments, explore wellness videos, discover healthy recipes, and track their BMI and calories with ease.

 **Repository:** https://github.com/michestt/HealthBridge-Django.git
 **Developer:** michestt